pscl4rke/recomi/README.md

 * Recomi currently doesn't handle submodules.
 * Recomi currently doesn't manage hook scripts.
 * Recomi may be vulnerable to forced updates unless `mirror-ff` is used.
+* Recomi is generally case-sensitive.
+Many collection hosts will consider `foobar` and `FooBar` the same and allow for smooth renaming, but Recomi will detect this as a new repository and clone from scratch.

 ## Debugging